 We recently built a new custom home.
 However, what it did not come with is a bathroom fan timer switch.
-I worked as an electrician earlier in my career, so I was very much comfortable doing this task myself after moving in.
+I worked as an electrician earlier in my career, so I was very comfortable doing this task myself after moving in.

 The Lutron Countdown Timer Switch